 The USDA and DOJ held a series of workshops around the country to assess antitrust issues and enforcement of the Packers & Stockyards Act.
 See Competition And Agriculture: Voices from the Workshops on Agriculture and Antitrust Enforcement in our 21st Century Economy and Thoughts on the Way Forward, Dept of Justice, Antitrust Division (Final report from 2010 sessions published in May 2012).

 As the USDA sought to draft new regulations, a subsequent Congress imposed restrictions.
-This confusing struggle (up to 2015) is well summarized in the following CRS report.
-Links and citations to the most important references are provided thereafter.

 On November 3, 2011, the USDA submitted its final rule to OMB for review.
 However, on November 18, 2011, Congress passed an appropriations bill that that limited the USDA's ability to finalize the rule.
 The USDA was forced to promulgate a different final rule with far less in the way of grower protections.